JiminGo-Research/jimingo.github.io/_projects/6_project.md

 Here are some <b>assumptions</b> and <b>constraints</b> necessary to understand the problem:

 1. Each workpiece goes through all the stages present in the plating line sequentially, and after a process is completed, it moves to the next tank.
-2. Each tank can process only one workpiece at a time, and if the deeping time is violated, the item is considered defective.
+2. Each tank can process only one workpiece at a time, and if the deeping time falls outside the range betweeen the minimum and maximum deeping time, the item is considered defective.
 3. Each hoist can transport only one workpiece at a time, and it is assumed that there will be no stops during the transport process.
 4. Hoists must be operated with at least one tank gap between tank.
 5. Carriers move at high, medium, or low speed depending on the travel distance, and it takes 10 seconds for ascending and descending